 Creaming the wet ingredients:

-- You'll want your butter to be soft and pliable but not too soft and runny.
-Using a paddle attachment, beat the sugar on a medium speed for about one minute.
+- You'll want your butter to be soft and pliable and not soft and runny.
+Using a paddle attachment, beat the butter for about 1 minute.
 I use a stand mixer, but a hand mixer or even a wooden spoon will work with enough elbow grease.
-You'll want the butter to turn a slightly lighter color, and be nice and even, with no clumps.
+You'll want the butter to turn a slightly lighter color, and be a bit fluffier, with no clumps.

 - With the mixer on the slowest speed, slowly pour in the vanilla extract.
 After incorporated, slowly sprinkle in the pumpkin pie spice.
 Mix until it has been evenly distributed.